 - Transcripts from each post-secondary school attended, regardless of age of transcript, number of courses taken, or grade received.
 A minimum cumulative 3.0 GPA for previous undergraduate studies is required.

-- High school transcript, if fewer than 16 courses at the college level were completed.
+- High school transcript with graduation date, if fewer than 15 courses at the college level were completed.
 A minimum cumulative 3.0 GPA is required.
+High school transcripts are also required for applicants that submit a GED score report.

-- International transcripts: Applicants who have attended high school, college, or university outside the US are required to have a course-by-course credential evaluation (with grade point average and course levels) performed by an outside evaluation service.
+If you completed high school outside the United States, you are required to submit a World Education Service (WES) course-by-course evaluation for your course work. - International transcripts: Applicants who have attended high school, college, or university outside the US are required to have a course-by-course credential evaluation (with grade point average and course levels) performed by an outside evaluation service.
 Credential evaluations will be reviewed by our administrators, and the determination of degree equivalency to US degrees is at the discretion of the College of Liberal and Professional Studies.
-The following two evaluation services are acceptable:
+The following evaluation service is acceptable:

 - World Education Services Inc. (WES): WES must complete a course-by-course evaluation of all post-secondary credentials.
 The course-by-course evaluation should include the comparability level of your education and list each of your courses along with the equivalent US marks and credit.
 Please select the WES basic course-by-course evaluation (with grade point average and course levels) and request that WES send your evaluation to Penn College of Liberal and Professional Studies Admissions.
 The school can be found by searching the University of Pennsylvania and then selecting College of Liberal and Professional Studies.
 The evaluation becomes an official academic record and sole property of the University upon its receipt.
 For additional information about the WES application and their review process, please visit the WES website.
-Please note that these services charge a fee for the evaluation.
+Please note that this service charges a fee for the evaluation.
+We encourage you to begin this process at least eight weeks in advance of the application deadline.

 - Standardized tests, such as the SAT or ACT, are not required, but you may choose to submit test scores in support of your application.

-- TOEFL scores, if English is not your native language.
+- English language proficiency: A strong command of the English language is necessary for successful study at Penn.
+Applicants whose native language is not English must submit official Test of English as a Foreign Language (TOEFL), International English Language Test System (IELTS), or Duolingo English Test (DET) scores taken within the last two years to demonstrate English proficiency.
 The minimum TOEFL scores required for admission are 100 (iBT), 250 (CBT), 600 (PBT), or an IELTS score of at least 7.0.
-TOEFL iBT Special Home Edition and IELTS Indicator exam scores will be accepted.
 Duolingo English Test (DET) scores may also be submitted.
-The minimum DET score for consideration is 120.
-Please note that the College of Liberal and Professional Studies is accepting at-home TOEFL test scores through the 2023-2024 admissions year.
-Please visit the specific standardized test website for exam options in your home country.
+The minimum DET score for consideration is 130.
+Please note that the College of Liberal and Professional Studies is accepting at-home TOEFL test scores.
+Please visit the specific standardized testing websites for exam options in your home country.

 - Current resume/CV